GoogleCloudPlatform/k8s-config-connector/docs/develop-resources/guides/2-define-apis.md

 * Add **non** output-only fields to `spec`, excluding imperative fields.

-* Add other CR validations according to the [Direct Resource API Validation Guide](https://github.com/yuwenma/k8s-config-connector/blob/CR-validation/docs/develop-resources/api-validations.md) (TODO: update link)
+* Add other CR validations according to the [Direct Resource API Validation Guide](../api-conventions/validations.md)

 * (Only for TF/DCL Beta) Existing `spec` and `status` fields should still be there, except the [output-only spec](https://paste.googleplex.com/4694303066030080) should be removed.